ringtailsoftware/zig-wasm-audio-framebuffer/README.md

     Cross-Origin-Opener-Policy: same-origin
     Cross-Origin-Embedder-Policy: require-corp

-However, this is worked around by using <a href="https://github.com/gzuidhof/coi-serviceworker">coi-serviceworker</a>
+However, this is worked around by using <a href="https://github.com/gzuidhof/coi-serviceworker">coi-serviceworker</a> which reloads the page on startup.